 Arcelia Hurtado – Deputy Director of the National Center for Lesbian Rights (NCLR), and AH Photofounder of the Women Defenders Fellowship.
 Immediately prior to joining NCLR, she served as the Executive Director of Equal Rights Advocates, a national women’s rights advocacy organization.
 She has also worked with numerous community-based organizations to secure the rights of working class and indigent people in the fields of employment, housing, criminal defense, and immigration.
 As a trial lawyer, she has litigated over a dozen jury trials representing juveniles and adults accused of misdemeanors and felonies.
 As an appellate lawyer, she has represented people on death row.
 She has argued cases before numerous courts including the California Supreme Court.
 In 2012, San Francisco Board of Supervisors President David Chiu appointed her to the Board of Appeals, a quasi-judicial 5-person body that hears appeals relating to a wide range of City determinations.

 Hilda Galvan – Partner at Jones Day and University of Texas School of Law alumna.
 Hilda focuses on intellectual property litigation, chiefly patent litigation.
 Hilda has litigated complex, high-stakes patent infringement cases in a myriad of technologies, including semiconductor equipment and processes, telecommunications, computer technology, software and internet applications, and circuit design.
 Hilda has served as lead trial lawyer for technology companies in some of their most important intellectual property matters.
 She successfully represented IBM in its patent enforcement lawsuits against Amazon.com, Sercel in its defense against claims of patent infringement, and Mattel in its defense of a trade secret misappropriation lawsuit.

-All students are welcome to attend this unique opportunity to meet these exceptional women, and be inspired as they share their experiences.
+All students were welcome to attend this unique opportunity to meet these exceptional women, and be inspired as they share their experiences.